hubertwel/paragraph-similarity/README.md

 #### The confusion matrix
 The final step is **to plot the normalized confusion matrix**.
 A confusion matrix is used to evaluate the quality of the output of a classifier on a data set. **The diagonal elements represent the number of points for which the predicted label is equal to the true label, while off-diagonal elements are those that are mislabeled by the classifier**.

 Display_labels, by default, is set to None.
 That does not mean that there are no labels.
 On the contrary, if there is a label (a tag) in y_pred or y_test, then it is there, on the plot.
 Actually, there are hundreds of them.
-Note that each corpus contains 1000 different labels, so it is not a simple classification problem with two or a few classes.
+Note that each corpus contains 1000 labels, so it is not a simple classification problem with two or a few classes.
+Y_pred and y_true contain almost 700 unique labels.
 Having so many labels makes it hard to read them on the plot.
 That's why, I enlarged the plot to figsize=(20, 20).
 Making it even larger like figsize=(40, 40) wouldn't make those labels more readible.
 Nevertheless, even without readible labels, the plot displays the points with their clear concentration on and near the diagonal.
 ```
 np.set_printoptions(precision=2)
 title = "Normalized confusion matrix"